serialized-io/samples-js/todo-application-js/README.md

 You can easily deploy this application to your own Heroku account if you want to try it out some more.

-You need a Heroku account, then it's as simple as running the following:
+You need a Heroku account, then run the following from the root of this repository:

 ```bash
 $ heroku login